slovensko-help/vaccination-notify/README.md

 Use uWSGI and its `smart-attach-daemon` to start celery.
 Start redis as a service manually.
 Don't forget to restart celery if changes to its tasks are made (restarting uWSGI will not kill it).

+Install Tor and run it with control port enabled.